XGHeaven/JavaScript-localStorage/README.md

 mystorage.set("me","myStorage");
 ```
 > there have two arguments in `set` , `key` and `value` .
-  it will be insert localStorage with "mystorage/key:value"
+  it will be insert localStorage with "/key:value"
-  such as , in the previous code , the result is it will be insert `mystorage/me:myStorage` into localStorage
+  such as , in the previous code , the result is it will be insert `/me:myStorage` into localStorage
   if you use `localStorage` to see it , you will be see it like this
 ```
-Storage {mystorage/me:"myStorage", length: 1}
+Storage {/me:"myStorage", length: 1}
 ```

-you can see it as a varibale that never disappear.
+you can use it as a varibale that never disappear.
 so you can use any type variable to assign to `value`.
 such as